RaulPPelaez/UAMMD/docs/Compiling-UAMMD.rst

 	  thrust/system/cuda/config.h:79:2: error: #error The version of CUB in your include path is not compatible with this release of Thrust.
 CUB is now included in the CUDA Toolkit, so you no longer need to use your own checkout of CUB.
 Define THRUST_IGNORE_CUB_VERSION_CHECK to ignore this.

-CUB comes bundled with newer CUDA toolkits (11+) and interferes with the version stored under third_party.
-In that case simply remove or rename third_party/cub.

 Bug in GCC >11.2.1 with CUDA 11
 ......................